AC Arlésien: History

 In 2005, Arles embarked on a magical run, which concluded with the club earning promotion to Ligue 1.
 From 2005–2010, the club achieved promotions in four of the five football seasons.
 In 2005, the club finished third in its group in the CFA 2.
 However, because the club's that finished ahead of them were reserve teams of professional club, Arles were allowed ascension to the CFA.
 In the ensuing season, Arles won its group in the CFA and were promoted back to National.
 After finishing the 2007–08 season mid-table, Arles surprised many by finishing third in the league, thus going up to Ligue 2.
 Just after earning promotion to Ligue 2, Arles confirmed that the club was leaving the Stade Fernand Fournier to move into the Parc des Sports in nearby Avignon, a bigger and more modern venue.
 The club, subsequently, changed its name to its current form and adopted a new crest.

 The club was initially not allowed to participate in Ligue 2 after the DNCG ruled the club ineligible due to irregularities in the club's financial accounts.
 However, following an appeal, the DNCG reversed its decision reinstating Arles' Ligue 2 status and also the club's professional status.
 In the club's return to the second division after over 35 years, Arles-Avignon against stunned French football enthusiasts by finishing third in the league.
 The club's final position was secured on the final day.
 Arles-Avignon was among four clubs battling for the final promotion spot and secured the position after a win over Clermont, who was one of the clubs fighting for the final spot.

 In the Arles-Avignon's debut in Ligue 1, the club struggled losing its first eight matches.
 The club's first point in the league came in its ninth attempt in a 0–0 draw in Brest.
 The following week, Arles-Avignon recorded a surprising 0–0 draw with Lyon and, two weeks later, earned the club's first Ligue 1 win; a 3–2 victory over Caen.
+Arles-Avignon were relegated from Ligue 1 having won just three matches all season in their maiden campaign in the top flight.

 On 10 July 2015, DNCG announced that Arles-Avignon was administratively relegated to Championnat de France Amateur from Ligue 2 for failing to guarantee sufficient capital.
 It was subsequently dissolved during the season.
+In recent years, Arles dropped Avignon from their name and left the Parc des Sports ground in the city, moving to the Stade Fernand-Fournier ground.
+AC Arlésien currently play in the Régional 1 Méditerranée league after gaining promotion from Régional 2 Méditerranée.